Psychometrics

 Figure 7

 Dan Katz, in Re DISC – How Swedes were fooled by one of the biggest scientific bluffs of our time, really hates the DISC model, and provides an extensive literature review of why it is suspect, although no actual scientific studies of the DISC model per se.
-So it might be have weak evidence, but nonetheless correct by fluke.
+So it might have weak evidence, but nonetheless correct by fluke.

 3.2 Hogwarts houses